optimizely/wordpress-plugin/README.txt

 ## Description ##

-This plugin helps you configure your WordPress website to use Optimizely.
-After setting up an account at Optimizely.com, you simply enter your Optimizely project code in the plugin's configuration page and you're ready to start improving your website using Optimizely.

 Optimizely is a dramatically easier way for you to improve your website through A/B testing.
 Create an experiment in minutes with our easy-to-use visual interface with absolutely no coding or engineering required.
 Convert your website visitors into customers and earn more revenue today!

+This plugin helps you configure your WordPress website to use Optimizely.
+After setting up an account at Optimizely.com, you simply enter your Optimizely project code in the plugin's configuration page and you're ready to start improving your website using Optimizely.
+Built for testing headlines, this plugin allows you to, create new experiments, see your experiment results, launch winners and much more all without leaving wordpress.

 You'll need an [Optimizely.com](http://www.optimizely.com) account to use it.